Tax responsibilities and payments

-- We are open in our interaction with tax authorities.
+- We are transparent in our interaction with tax authorities.
 In the UK we have signed up to the UK Government’s Code of Practice on Taxation for Banks (‘the Code of Practice’) which commits us to obeying the spirit, as well as the letter of the law, and to maintaining an honest and open dialogue with HM Revenue & Customs.
 All parts of the Bank worldwide are expected to follow the Code of Practice.

-- Group Tax approval of new products, transactions or business proposals is required through the group’s risk governed sign-off processes.
-Our tax specialists ensure that we comply with tax law and practice, that transactions and business proposals are within tax risk appetite, and that we consult with HM Revenue & Customs and/or external advisors where necessary.
+- Our tax specialists review new products, transactions or business proposals through the Group’s risk governed sign-off processes.
+Our tax specialists aim to ensure that we comply with tax law and practice, that transactions and business proposals are within tax risk appetite, and that we consult with tax authorities and/or external advisors where necessary.